-The Policy Bridge serves the entire Duke community.
-Partners to date have included Bass Connections, the Duke Global Health Institute’s Evidence Lab and Center for Health Policy and Inequalities Research, the Duke Initiative for Science and Society and Duke departments and schools such as public policy, psychology, law, and neuroscience.
+Policy Bridge serves the entire Duke community.
+Partners have included Bass Connections, the Duke Global Health Institute’s Evidence Lab and Center for Health Policy and Inequalities Research, the Duke Initiative for Science and Society and Duke departments and schools such as public policy, psychology, law, and neuroscience.

 Duke Center for Child & Family Policy

 The Duke Center for Child and Family Policy emphasizes a practical connection between research, policy and practice.
 The Center’s work focuses on the life-long impact of early poverty, the development of risky behaviors and a wide range of education policy issues, including school truancy, early childhood programs, teacher training and education reform efforts.

 Work from the Center has led to the development of numerous programs that aim to improve outcomes for children and are used in communities in North Carolina and nationwide.
 For example, Family Connects is a universal nurse home visiting program for families of newborns that connects parents with community resources.
 Originally launched in Durham, N.C., this research-based program has been found to improve parent behaviors and reduce the need for infant emergency medical care.
 It is currently expanding throughout the U.S.